 How to Apply

 Students who are sophomores, juniors, and seniors for the upcoming academic year are encouraged to apply.
-Applications are now closed for 2022.
+Click here to apply for the Fall 2023 Campus to Capitol Mentorship Program.
+Applications are due by Friday, August 11, 2023.

-- September 12 at 6:30 PM — Meet and greet with opening remarks from Assemblywoman Reynolds Jackson (Trenton State alumni) and Senator Jean Stanfield (TCNJ alumni).
-This will be the first kick-off event for you to meet your mentor in person and network with other mentor/mentee pairs!
-This will be located in the TCNJ Social Sciences Building Atrium from 6:30 PM to 8:00 PM.
+- September 6 at 6:00 pm in-person, Trenton Hall Room 123 — Meet and greet with opening remarks from legislator alums!
+This will be the first kick-off event for you to meet your mentor in person and network with other mentor/mentee pairs.

 Dr. Dan Bowen, TCNJ Political Science faculty